Switzerland proposes scrapping some corporate tax breaks

 Switzerland allows its cantons, or states, to compete for multinationals’ business by taxing their foreign profits at a lower rate than domestic earnings, a practice known as “ring fencing.”

-Under the proposals, these so-called cantonal tax privileges would be abolished in favor of new measures that are in line with international standards, Switzerland’s Federal Council said in a statement.
+Under the proposals, these so-called cantonal tax privileges would be abolished in favour of new measures that are in line with international standards, Switzerland’s Federal Council said in a statement.

 Low tax regimes such as in Switzerland or Ireland have been in the spotlight for allowing large multinational companies to reduce their tax bills.